emqx/MQTTX/README.md

         Broker SSL Port: 8883
         ```

-    - If you plan to deploy a MQTT Broker running locally, we recommend you to download [EMQ X](https://github.com/emqx/emqx/releases) for installation.
-EMQ X broker is a fully open source, highly scalable, highly available distributed MQTT messaging broker for IoT, M2M and Mobile applications that can handle tens of millions of concurrent clients.
+    - To run MQTT Broker locally, [EMQ X](https://www.emqx.com/en/products/emqx) is recommended: An Open-Source, Cloud-Native, Distributed MQTT Broker for IoT.

 2. Connection configuration.
 Click the `+` button in the left menu bar and fill in the corresponding required fields in the form.